Fishing

 Herring Roe Fishery

 The Little Hope Herring Roe Fishery takes place each year near Port Mouton.
 Depending on where the herring spawn, the exact location varies.
 In the fall of 2006, 44 boats actively fished for herring roe near Port Mouton Island and in inner Port Mouton Bay.
 A Port Mouton fish plant processed the herring.
-Once again, a fishery with significant economic benefit to the community and beyond, is put at risk by the proposed fish farm.
+Once again, a fishery with significant economic benefit to the community and beyond, was put at risk by the proposed fish farm.
 Read our document Herring Roe Fishery at Port Mouton.

 Lobster and Other Fishing Activities

-The second fish farm would:
+Establishing a second fish farm off Port Mouton Island would:

 Navigation and Safe Haven